The Trouble with Tribbles: Home media release

 "The Trouble with Tribbles" was one of the first episodes to receive an official release by Paramount Home Entertainment.
 In 1980, it was released on VHS on a two-episode tape alongside "Let That Be Your Last Battlefield".
 It was re-released in 1991 as part of the first full-season release on VHS.
-This was re-released in 1993, and was released on laserdisc.
+This was re-released in 1993, and was released on LaserDisc.
 In 1998, a "Talking Tribble Gift Set" was released which contained both "The Trouble with Tribbles" and "Trials and Tribble-ations" on VHS.
 The first DVD release was in 2000, when all of The Original Series episodes were released in individual releases of two episodes per disc.
 The first season set that the episode was included in was a part of the season two DVD set released in the United States on November 2, 2004.

 In 2009, it was included in a best of collection with three other episodes of The Original Series alongside "Amok Time", "The City on the Edge of Forever" and "Balance of Terror".
 The re-mastered DVD sets were also re-launched to coincide with the release of the film, Star Trek.
 The Blu-ray release included the un-changed scenes as alternative angles.
-Disc five of each set contained only "The Trouble with Tribbles" from The Original Series but otherwise contained tribble related extras.
+Disc four of each set contained only "The Trouble with Tribbles" from The Original Series but otherwise contained tribble related extras.
 These included both "More Tribbles, More Troubles" and "Trials and Tribble-ations".